 Counselling provides the opportunity for the client to experience immediately and completely, in a psychologically safe relationship, a feeling which may have hitherto been too threatening to experience freely.
 Constructive change in the behaviour and personality of the client can ensue.

-This experience in counselling which releases the growth forces within the individual will come about in most cases due to a number of elements being present.
-First, as a counsellor, I operate on the principle that the client is basically responsible for themselves and am willing for the client to keep that responsibility.
+This experience in counselling which releases the growth forces within the individual will come about in most cases due to some elements being present.
+First, as a counsellor, I operate on the principle that the client is responsible for themselves and am willing for the client to keep that responsibility.
 Secondly, I operate on the principle that the client has a strong desire to become mature, socially adjusted, independent, and productive, and relies on this force for therapeutic change.
 Thirdly, I create a warm and permissive atmosphere in which the individual is free to bring out any attitudes and feelings they have, no matter how unconventional, absurd, or contradictory these attitudes may be.
 And, the client is as free to withhold expression as to give expression to them freely.
 There is no limit set on attitudes.
 As a counsellor in the counselling therapeutic process, I will bear witness to a deep understanding of the emotionalised attitudes expressed together with an acceptance of them, involving neither approval or disapproval.

-As a result, the client will express deep and motivating attitudes; exploring their own attitudes and reactions more fully than previously and will also become aware of the attitudes they have previously denied.
+As a result, the client will express deep and motivating attitudes; exploring their attitudes and reactions more fully than previously and will also become aware of the attitudes they have previously denied.
 In so doing, the client will arrive at a clearer realisation of their motivating attitudes, accepting themselves in the counselling process more completely.
-The client can then choose on their own initiative to behave in a different fashion to achieve their goals in the direction of greater psychological growth and maturity.
+The client can then choose their initiative to behave in a different fashion to achieve their goals in the direction of greater psychological growth and maturity.

 I am also a qualified ecotherapy counsellor.
 This means counselling in nature.
 For example, walking in parks, by the sea, and woods doing counselling.